Nivedith44/ec2-securitygroup/README.md

 # ec2-securitygroup
-Creating EC2 Instance and attaching it to a security group
+Creating EC2 Instance and attaching a security group to instance